-The interests of the (around 40) research group members includes data structures, graph and network algorithms, computational geometry, parallel and external algorithms, computational complexity, combinatorial optimization, graph drawing, on-line algorithms, randomized algorithms, computational biology and implementation of algorithms and program libraries.
+The interests of the (around 40) research group members includes data structures, graph and network algorithms, computational geometry, parallel and external algorithms, distributed algorithms, complexity theory, combinatorial and continuous optimization, graph drawing, on-line algorithms, randomized algorithms, computational biology and implementation of algorithms and program libraries.
 The group consists mainly of young researchers of several nationalities.
 Our working language is English.
 The group collaborates with several of the major research institutions in Europe and USA and has a high international visibility.
 There is generous travel support available for all group members.

-We are looking for applicants in all of the above areas.
+We are looking for applicants in all of the above areas and in any areas within algorithms and complexity .
 For some specific topics where we are particularly looking for new group members refer to the bottom of this page.
 Applicants working in our group are expected to interact with group members and are encouraged to initiate research in their individual areas of specialization.